chvancooten/NimPlant/README.md

 ```

 ### Compilation with Docker

+> Only Nim compilation supported via Docker for now.

 The Docker image [chvancooten/nimbuild](https://hub.docker.com/r/chvancooten/nimbuild) can be used to compile NimPlant binaries.
 Using Docker is easy and avoids dependency issues, as all required dependencies are pre-installed in this container.